vlang/v/vlib/x/vweb/README.md

 we told vweb that the namespace of that controller is `'/admin'` so in this example we would see the text "Admin" if we navigate to the url `'/admin/path'`.

-Vweb doesn't support duplicate routes, so if we add the following route to the example the code will produce an error.
+vweb doesn't support duplicate routes, so if we add the following route to the example the code will produce an error.

 ```v ignore